-Well, it’s true—every website that you see out there is actually hosted physically on a computer called a server.
+Well, it’s true—every website you see out there is actually hosted physically on a computer called a server.
 Servers are provided by hosting providers and made available for users.
 But in reality, they are high-capacity computers that sit somewhere on a rack inside a large secured room, with redundant power and huge bandwidth for Internet access.

 So, when you “buy hosting,” you are actually renting a piece of a server (most servers are shared), and you are granted the right to use that server as if it were your own computer.
 Once you get access to that server, you are assigned a fixed IP address that identifies that server as your own.
 But don’t worry; you don’t need to know any of this.
 This is the beauty of WordPress, as you will see in just a bit.

-The Domain Name Server (DNS) that the provider uses gives it the ability to connect the domain name you purchased to your IP address.
+The Domain Name Server (DNS) that the provider uses allows it to connect the domain name you purchased to your IP address.
 For instance, let’s take the website of author John Scalzi.
 If you google it, you will find that it is: http://whatever.scalzi.com.
 The domain name of this website address is “scalzi.com.”
 If you go to a “whois” service like https://whois.icann.org/en/lookup?name= and type this domain in there, you will see in the results that this website is hosted by the web hosting service provider called “1&1.”

 I don’t mean to overload you with information, but I thought this is some cool information to keep in the back of your mind.
 But in reality, all of that is not visible to you, and you can fully ignore it.
 The hosting companies provide powerful visual tools that allow you to manage your hosting with very little knowledge about what goes on behind the scenes.